mayadata-io/culture/PLEDGE.md

 15. Mayank Patel, signed the pledge on 01-Mar-2018
 16. Jan Kryl, signed the pledge on 01-Mar-2018.
 17. Ranjith Raveendran, signed the pledge on 01-Mar-2018.
+18. Prabhat Thakur, signed the pledge on 01-Mar-2018.